probnum2026/probnum2026.github.io/program.md

 ## **Conference Dinner**

-The conference dinner will take the form of a cruise on lake Saimaa on the [m/s Camilla](https://karelialines.fi/in-english/) on the evening of 10th September.
+The conference dinner will take the form of a cruise on lake Saimaa on the <a href="https://karelialines.fi/in-english/">m/s Camilla</a> on the evening of 10th September.
 You must register for the dinner in advance.

 ---